 That’s because only about 18 percent of public school teachers are teachers of color.
-Even in California, the most diverse of all American mixing pots, students of color make up 73 percent of public school enrollment, but the same can only be said of 29 percent of the teachers they learn from.
+Even in California, the most diverse of all American mixing pots where students of color make up 73 percent of public school enrollment, the same can only be said of 29 percent of the teachers.
 And at the district level, the disparity can be even more lop-sided: in the Santa Ana Unified School District, 93 percent of students are Hispanic… but only 26 percent of the faces at the front of the classroom are.

 There’s a lot of debate about the reasons for this disparity, ranging from white teachers not placing equal expectations on minority students to a lack of role models for students of color, but there’s no argument about the best solution: we need more Black and Latino teachers standing up in front of America’s classrooms.

 The Road to Becoming a Teacher Starts with a Solid Plan

 Getting your teaching license as a Latino or Black student means breaking a few molds.
 In a lot of ways, you’re fighting the same forces in the system that you eventually want to overcome by being a teacher: inequity in everything from kindergarten preparedness to college access and bachelor’s completion rates.

 The roots of educational disparity run deep for Black and Latino students in America.
 As one of them, you are less likely to have access to programs such as Running Start designed to prepare you for college, more likely to attend a school with newer teachers and less resources overall.

 It’s a lot to overcome, but you will overcome it, because becoming an educator in the United States means getting a strong education yourself, you just have to know where to look for the information and resources you need along the way, and that’s where this guide comes in.